cllmthvlln/The-Base-Network/README.md

 Mochi and Base God are notable NFT-memecoins on Base Cross-chain interoperability allows assets and NFTs to flow between Base and other networks.
 BaseScan is an on-chain explorer for tracking Base transactions.
+Base allows microtransactions due to its low fees.